 - Reactive lymphocyte (atypical lymphocyte, activated lymphocyte): these cells are large lymphocytes that contain a greater amount of cytoplasm and can vary in size and shape.
 Often a characteristic bluish tinge of cytoplasm is seen where the cell abuts with surrounding RBCs.
 Increased numbers of atypical lymphocytes are found in viral illnesses such as infectious mononucleosis.

 - Hairy cells: these lymphocytes have tiny projections that make them appear hairy under the microscope; they are found in hairy cell leukemia.

 Basophils have a multi-lobed nucleus and have many dark blue granules (which contain histamines) in their cytoplasm.
 Only about 1% of WBCs are basophils.
-A sight elevation in number may be seen during an allergic response, ulcerative colitis, chronic sinusitis, chickenpox, or immunizations.
-A significant increase is not uncommon in chronic myeloid leukemia.
+A sight elevation in number may be seen during an allergic response, ulcerative colitis, chronic sinusitis, chickenpox, or after immunizations.
+A significant increase is common in chronic myeloid leukemia.